Last update - May 16th 2014

-Using the list below for the 15 different peanuts nutrition entries in our Potassium database, the highest amount of Potassium is in Peanuts, spanish, oil-roasted, without salt which contains 776 mg of Potassium per 100g.
+Using the list below for the 15 different peanuts nutrition entries in our database, the highest amount of Potassium is found in Peanuts, spanish, oil-roasted, with salt which contains 776 mg of Potassium per 100g.
 The lowest amount of Potassium is in Peanuts, all types, cooked, boiled, with salt which in 100g contains 180 mg of Potassium.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Potassium.
 Again you can find a full nutrition breakdown for all foods containing potassium which can be scaled for different servings and quantities, from the complete list of potassium rich foods.